ProjetPP/Documentation/data-model.md

 ### `missing`

 An unknown `resource`; also a leaf of the tree.
 Often use to tag the requested informations.

-Example (only possible instance):
+It has one possible attribute:
+* `value-type` (optional) that adds information about the type of the entity.

+Example:

 ```
-{"type": "missing"}
+{"type": "missing", "value-type":"book"}
 ```

 ### `triple`